 Some patients find success with certain migraine preventative medications.
 While they may not prevent migraines entirely, they could decrease the number of attacks, especially those that turn into intractable migraines.
 These medications include:

 - Beta blockers (commonly used to lower blood pressure) – nadolol (Corgard), atenolol (Tenormin), propranolol (Inderal, Hemangeol, InnoPran), and metoprolol (Toprol, Lopressor)

-- Calcium channel blockers (also used for blood pressure)
+- Calcium channel blockers (also used for blood pressure), such as verapamil

-- Tricyclics (a type of antidepressant) – Amytriptyline
+- Tricyclics (a type of antidepressant) – Amitriptyline

 - SNRIs (also an antidepressant) – Venlafaxine

 Neruomodulation – Several neuromodulation techniques are proving to be very effective for intractable migraine.
 These include single pulse transcranial magnetic stimulation (sTMS), vagus nerve stimulation (VNS), supraorbital stimulation, or external trigeminal nerve stimulation (e-TNS), and occipital nerve stimulation (ONS).
 These therapies have been proven to be safe and have very minimal side effects.